athifatharmn06/Nema-17-Raspberry-Pi/README.md

 use the PiGPIO library which provides hardware based PWM timing.<br>
 sudo pigpiod

-Certainly!
-Here's a clearer and more structured version of the DRV8825 wiring instructions, formatted for a GitHub README.md file:

 ---

 # DRV8825 Stepper Motor Driver Connection Guide